 A Book Based in Reality

-Currently, in an effort to get business, many companies are making migration appear easier than it is.
+Currently, to get business, many companies are making migration appear more straightforward than it is.
 This book is not about marketing or getting people in a lather about AWS and Google Cloud, but about getting realistic information to readers.
-The book provides many examples from real life project experiences, the emphasis being on the reality of these projects.
+The book provides many examples from real-life project experiences, the emphasis being on the reality of these projects.

 Shaun Snapp is the managing editor for Brightwork Research & Analysis.
 He is a long time SAP consultant and researcher.
 Brightwork covers a variety of topics but has a strong focus on SAP.
 Brightwork has increasingly been focused on researching how to combine AWS and Google Cloud services with SAP on-premises environments.